Psychosocial Safety & WHS

 Why psychological injury return-to-work is different

 Psychological injury return-to-work also involves a wider set of internal participants — HR, managers, WHS, the treating practitioner and at times an external rehabilitation provider — whose roles need to be coordinated rather than parallel.
+Where the contributing factors include workplace conditions, the broader review described in psychosocial risk management: what employers should be reviewing now needs to run alongside the individual plan rather than after it.

 Early engagement and stay-at-work options

-Suitable duties and workplace adjustments
+Suitable duties, workplace adjustments and psychosocial controls

 Manager capability is part of the control environment.
 Managers responsible for return-to-work should be supported with briefing, coaching and an escalation pathway when conversations become difficult.
+Most line managers will not have managed a psychological-injury return-to-work before and should not be expected to navigate it without that support.

-Confidentiality, documentation and risk management
+Confidentiality, documentation and review

 How AWS supports return-to-work and recovery planning

 AWS supports employers in designing return-to-work frameworks for psychological injury, coaching managers, coordinating with rehabilitation providers, and reviewing the workplace factors that may have contributed to injury.
+The work is operational and advisory; clinical and therapeutic input sits with the treating practitioner and any engaged rehabilitation provider.

 What employers should review

-• Whether the return-to-work framework recognises psychological injury as distinct from physical injury.
+- Whether the return-to-work framework recognises psychological injury as distinct from physical injury.

-• Whether early engagement is supportive, predictable and respects the worker's capacity.
+- Whether early engagement is supportive, predictable and respects the worker's capacity.

-• Whether stay-at-work and modified duties are considered alongside full absence and return.
+- Whether stay-at-work and modified duties are considered alongside full absence and return.

-• Whether suitable duties are genuinely suitable and reviewed at planned intervals.
+- Whether suitable duties are genuinely suitable and reviewed at planned intervals.

-• Whether coordination between manager, worker, practitioner and provider has a single point of contact.
+- Whether coordination between manager, worker, practitioner and provider has a single point of contact.

-• Whether manager capability is supported through briefing, coaching and escalation pathways.
+- Whether manager capability is supported through briefing, coaching and escalation pathways.

-• Whether workplace risk factors that contributed to the injury are being addressed alongside the individual plan.
+- Whether workplace risk factors that contributed to the injury are being addressed alongside the individual plan.

 Discuss this matter with AWS